Marcono1234/lingua/README.md

   This is especially noticeable when configuring Tiny Lingua to preload the models for all languages.
 - Reduced memory usage for language models
   With all language models loaded the original Lingua library requires > 1.2 GB of memory whereas this library requires ~150 MB.
-(Though in most uses cases detection of all supported languages is not necessary and a subset of these languages suffices.)
+(Though in most use cases detection of all supported languages is not necessary and a subset of these languages suffices.)
 - Reduced memory consumption during language detection
   The original Lingua library can require multiple MBs of temporary memory during language detection,